 This is a variation on the crypto_box_seal algorithm defined in libsodium [6], but with a single ephemeral key used for all encryptions in a given Pour description, and with the nonce for each ciphertext component depending on the index i.
 Also, SHA256 (the full hash, not the compression function) is used instead of blake2b.
+Symmetric encryption is used in addition to public key encryption to reduce the overall length of the ciphertext; this also contributes to ensuring that provided that a recipient and a viewing key holder can both decrypt the ciphertext for a given output coin, they see the same plaintext.
 The particular nonce construction is chosen so that a known-nonce distinguisher for Salsa20 would not directly lead to a break of the IK-CCA (key privacy) property.

-2.4.2 Coin Commitments
+3.4.2 Coin Commitments